 Selling Food Outdoors

-Food businesses which have adapted their business to sell food in an outdoor location, such as outside the premises, should review and update their Hazard Analysis and Critical Control Point (HACCP) procedures, or HACCP-based Food Safety Management System (such as Safer food, better business, or the Safe catering pack in Northern Ireland).
+Food businesses that have adapted their business to sell food in an outdoor location, such as outside the premises, should review and update their Hazard Analysis and Critical Control Point (HACCP) procedures, or HACCP-based Food Safety Management System (such as Safer food, better business, or the Safe catering pack in Northern Ireland).

 You should check that you have not introduced any additional hazards which you are not controlling.
 Particular consideration should be given to;